LannyWang009/2ndproject/README.md

   - Put a build status badge in your `README.md` that links to your latest build
   - Hint: don't forget to test for [StandardJS]!

-## *:
+*:
-I first followed the YelpCamp example in Colt Steel's Web Dev Udemy course to learn its logic and framework of segmenting a more complicated task.
+I first followed the YelpCamp example in Colt Steel's Web Dev Udemy course to learn how to build a review sharing app with Mongodb.
 Then I created new routes and built views for the shopping cart page.